omertafveez-2001/omertafveez-2001.github.io/blogs/reasoning-primer/reasoning-primer.md

 date: 2025-11-27
 permalink: /blogs/reasoning-primer/
 reader_note_title: "Why this matter?"
 reader_note: "This is a small blog on building foundations in reasoning in LLMs.
-This explains different prompting strategies, and my takeaways on all the paper discussed in this blog.
+This explains different prompting strategies, and my takeaways on all the paper discussed in this blog."
 ---
 ![Reasoning-image](./imgs/reasoning_title.jpg)
 <p style="text-align: center;">